Are Cockapoos Healthy?

 - Loss of appetite

 - A bluish/white cloudy covering over the eye

 Cataracts develop when the lens of the eye becomes cloudy and white, which can cause blindness.
 Cataracts can be treated with medication and/or surgery, and are associated with certain diseases, like diabetes.
 You will know if your dog has cataracts if:

 - The part of the eye that used to be black is now white or turning white

 - Loss of vision/blindness

-Canine Hip Dysplasia is a painful malformation of the hip joint in which the ball-and-socket joint doesn’t fit together quite right.
+This is one of the most common cockapoo health issues and is a painful malformation of the hip joint in which the ball-and-socket joint doesn’t fit together quite right.
 The top of the femur is the ball, and it is supposed to fit snugly into the hip socket, but with hip dysplasia, the socket is much more shallow than it should be.
 This causes abnormal wear and tear of the ball joint, in which the formerly rounded ball part of the joint gets flattened and squared off, and then it doesn’t fit in the socket at all eventually, which is very painful for the dog.
 Veterinarians diagnose CHD by looking at an X-ray.